adamheins/vim-highlight-match-under-cursor/README.md

 ![Demo GIF](https://github.com/adamheins/vim-highlight-match-under-cursor/blob/master/demo/demo.gif)

-The highlighting is updating whenever the cursor is moved, and only appears when search highlighting is active (i.e., when `v:hlsearch` is true).
+The highlighting is updated whenever the cursor is moved, and only appears when search highlighting is active (i.e., when `v:hlsearch` is true).
 If you want to clear the highlight without moving the cursor, you can use
 ```